 Local muscle strain as a cause of shoulder blade pain

-Generally, overuse of the arm and shoulder due to a new gym program or excessive sport can lead to a local muscle strain of the scapula.
-Common muscles strained include the upper and lower rhomboid, which attach to the inside of the shoulder blade, the latissimus dorsi, which attaches to the bottom, and the teres minor and major, which lie on the outside of the shoulder blade and attach to the back of the upper arm bone.
+Generally, overuse of the arm and shoulder, often due to a new gym program or an excessive sport, can lead to a local muscle strain of the scapula.
+Common muscles strained include the upper and lower rhomboid, which attach to the inside of the shoulder blade, the latissimus dorsi, which connects to the bottom, and the teres minor and major, which lie on the outside of the shoulder blade and attach to the back of the upper arm bone.

 The scapula is rarely affected by disease.
 Examples include a fracture from a fall, which is extremely rare.
 Snapping scapula syndrome causes the inner blade of the scapula to snap or crack.
 Many people with this condition also have pain and instability in the shoulder.